The-Sequencing-Center/GenomeSuite-Docs/docs/analyzer-getting-started.md

 ## Log into your AWS account

-To log in to your AWS account, follow these steps:

 1. Open your web browser and go to the [AWS Management Console](https://aws.amazon.com/console/) login page.

 1. On the login page, you will see two options: